-Of the 44 family and domestic violence fatality reviews finalised from 1 July 2012 to 30 June 2021 involving Aboriginal people, 34 (77%) of the Aboriginal people who died lived in a regional or remote area of Western Australia.
-Eighteen (41%) of the Aboriginal people who died lived in the Kimberley region, which is home to 1.4% of all people and 19% of Aboriginal people in the Western Australian population.
+Of the 49 family and domestic violence fatality reviews finalised from 1 July 2012 to 30 June 2022 involving Aboriginal people, 38 (78%) of the Aboriginal people who died lived in a regional or remote area of Western Australia.
+Nineteen (39%) of the Aboriginal people who died lived in the Kimberley region, which is home to 1.3% of all people and 16% of Aboriginal people in the Western Australian population.

-As outlined above, A report on giving effect to the recommendations arising from the Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities, November 2016, identified that DCPFS had taken steps and proposed steps to be taken to give effect to Recommendations 4 and 6 of the Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities, November 2015.
+As outlined above, A report on giving effect to the recommendations arising from the Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities, November 2016, identified that DCPFS had taken steps and proposed steps to be taken to give effect to Recommendations 4 and 6 of the Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities.
+November 2015.
 These recommendations related to DCPFS developing 'a strategy that is specifically tailored to preventing and reducing Aboriginal family violence' that would encompass all regions of Western Australia and would ensure actively inviting and encouraging 'the involvement of Aboriginal people in a full and active way at each stage and level of the process' and being 'comprehensively informed by Aboriginal culture'.
 Subsequent to these recommendations, Item 5 of the First Action Plan intends to '[c]o-design the Aboriginal Family Safety Strategy with Aboriginal people and communities'.
 The Ombudsman's reviews have also examined agency action to facilitate co-design of locally based solutions to promote Aboriginal family and community safety.
-In 2020-21, the Ombudsman has made four recommendations that seek to support community led solutions.
+In 2020-21, the Ombudsman made four recommendations that seek to support community led solutions.
+The implementation of these recommendations is being monitored, and will be reported on in the Annual Report 2022-23.